DAQSimple/DSX_fw_Arduino/README.md

 # DSX_fw_Arduino
-fw prototype on the Arduino.
-To be implemented on the DSX fw four the STM board we select.
+fw prototype on the Arduino Uno.
+To be implemented on the DSX fw for the STM board we select.

 # DSX Library Installation
 1. Copy DSX_Lib folder to